Santa Clara Island: Flora and fauna

-Santa Clara is generally desolate and barren, but in its eastern slope there are some trees, and in the northwest tip a periodical stream of water runs along the gorge, which reaches the sea.
+Santa Clara is generally desolate and barren, but on its eastern slope there are some trees, and on the northwest tip a periodical stream of water runs along the gorge, which reaches the sea.

 The low vegetation has been eroded in the past by herds of goats up on the rocks.
 The native flora is characterized by low fire tolerance and poor adaptation to herbivore resistance.
 Feral rabbits are the greatest threat because they exert devastating effects on the island’s habitats.

 The majority of the original vegetation on the island has been replaced by shrubs and grasses.
 The vegetation is a miniature mosaic of matorral, barren rock, various size trees, and shrubs mixed with ferns and perennial herbs.
 Nearly all of Santa Clara is abundant in the introduced Rubus ulmifolius, Aristotelia chilensis, Ugni molinae, Lantana camara and Lonicera japonica.
-Some have the potential to be serious pests, having fleshy fruits that are bird dispersed, in addition to weeds such as Danthonia collina, Stipa laevissima and Piptochaetium bicolor.
+Some have the potential to be serious pests, having fleshy fruits that are bird-dispersed, in addition to weeds such as Danthonia collina, Stipa laevissima and Piptochaetium bicolor.
 There are no permanent sources of fresh water on the island.
 Vertebrates inhabiting the islet include birds, some endangered, which make their nests on or visit the island.
 The island (along with neighbouring Robinson Crusoe Island) has been recognised as an Important Bird Area (IBA) by BirdLife International.